mini-eggs/dlof/readme.txt

 $ cat hi.txt | dlof

-Given the file "hi.txt" is wrapped it will print out the unwrapped versino to standard out.
+Given the file "hi.txt" is wrapped it will print out the unwrapped version to standard out.

 MIT licensed.